Hebrews 10:32-39

 The writer praises his readers for two things in particular that depict a spirit of selflessness:

 2. “You “took” (prosdechomia) joyfully the “confiscation” (harpage) of your possessions.”
 Prosdechomai means “to accept something.”
-And they happily accepted these injustices.
+These Believers happily endured these injustices.
 Harpage means to violently snatch away.
-Here it refers to the sudden and unjust seizure of personal property, including houses, land, clothes, food, money, livestock and other possessions.
+Here it refers to the sudden and illegal seizure of personal property, including houses, land, clothes, food, money, livestock, and other possessions.
 Their faith enabled them to accept even home invasions with a positive attitude.
-Some were stripped of everything, except their love for Christ.
+They were stripped of everything – except their love for Christ.

 True to Christ’s instructions, the readers were joyful, knowing their heavenly reward will be great (Mt.
 5:10-12).
 Peter instructs us that being reproached for the name of Christ is grounds for joy (I Pet.
 4:14).
-The Holy Spirit convinced the readers their inheritance was preserved in heaven.
-Eternal riches are subject to neither depreciation nor confiscation.
+The Holy Spirit assures Believers their inheritance is preserved in heaven, where eternal riches are subject to neither depreciation nor confiscation.
 Treasures beyond comparison are reserved for us where no thief can enter (Mt.
 6:19-20 & I Pet.
 1:4).
 Such heavenly property is termed “a better and enduring substance.”
 These things are of incomparable value and are superior compensation for any loss sustained on earth.

 v.
 35

 The readers had proven their loyalty to Christ in the “former days” (v.
 32).
 They must not now abandon (apobalete) their confidence in God.
-Apobalete means to throw something away as worthless.
-In Greek literature, the term was used of a cowardly soldier who threw away his weapons and ran from the enemy.
-But we are encouraged to utilize the weapons of spiritual warfare (II Cor.
+Apobalete means to deem something as worthless and discard it.
+In Greek literature, the term was used of a cowardly soldier who threw away his weapon and ran from the enemy.
+But Christians are encouraged to arm themselves for spiritual warfare (II Cor.
 10:4 & Eph.
 6:11-17).

-“Confidence” is parrhesian and is used regarding boldness to enter into the Holiest of All (10:19).
-The bravery they maintained throughout their persecutions was necessary for their faith to increase.
-They are encouraged to not discard the fearless confidence they displayed earlier.
-Their courageous stand for Christ will reap great compensation.
+“Confidence” is parrhesian and is used regarding “boldness” to enter into the Holiest of All (10:19).
+The bravery they maintained throughout their persecutions was necessary for faith to increase.
+They are encouraged to not cast aside the fearless confidence they displayed earlier.
+Their courageous stand for Christ will be abundantly compensated.
 This reward is the “enduring substance” alluded to in the previous verse.
 It is a “great” (megalen) repayment compared to the temporal possessions taken by their persecutors.

 v.
 36